Left Continue shopping

 Agar expansion

-Transferring LC to MEA or PDA plates for taxonomic study, microscopy, and voucher culture production.
-The most reliable and documented use.
+Move the liquid culture onto MEA or PDA plates for taxonomic work, microscopy, and building voucher cultures.
+This is the most reliable and best-documented use.

 2